npm-shubham/Arcadia/README.md

 The keyboard is used to control the games.
 In some games, you can use the keyboard to shoot.
 In other games, you can use the keyboard to move the object around the screen.

 Enjoy!
 We hope you enjoy playing Arcadia.
-If you have any questions or suggestions, please feel free to contact us.
+If you have any questions or suggestions, please feel free to contact me.

+__CopyRight:__ @author npm-shubham

 @project0